-- (1) The Commission has reviewed the processes undertaken in the preparation of advice to Cabinet and concludes general compliance with the CoAG principles. - (2) The Commission notes that the Transparency Statement is a fair representation of the actual advice provided to Cabinet.
+- (1) The Commission has reviewed the processes undertaken in the preparation of advice to Cabinet and concludes general compliance with the 1994 CoAG pricing principles. - (2) The Commission notes that Transparency Statement Part A is a fair representation of the actual advice provided to Cabinet.

-The Commission has set out in this report additional information that it believes would further demonstrate compliance with CoAG principles if adopted in future price setting processes.
+The Commission has set out in this report additional information that it believes would further demonstrate compliance with 1994 CoAG pricing principles if adopted in future price setting processes.